Ex-American Realty CFO convicted of falsifying company's accounts

-NEW YORK The former chief financial officer of American Realty Capital Properties Inc was convicted on Friday of deceiving investors by inflating the real estate investment trust's financial statements.
+NEW YORK (Reuters) - The former chief financial officer of American Realty Capital Properties Inc was convicted on Friday of deceiving investors by inflating the real estate investment trust's financial statements.

 Jurors in a federal court in Manhattan found Brian Block guilty of fraud and conspiracy following a three-week trial.